autious/osrm-backend/README.md

 ### Using Docker

-We base the Docker images on Alpine Linux and make sure they are as lightweight as possible (around 10-15 MB).
+We base [our Docker images](https://hub.docker.com/r/osrm/osrm-backend/) on Alpine Linux and make sure they are as lightweight as possible (around 10-15 MB).
 In the following, replace `X.Y.Z` with the current stable release version.

 ```